namooplus/bdd-playground/README.md

 # BDD Playground

-## Description

-- This is a playground for BDD (Behavior Driven Development) using Cypress and Cucumber.
+A playground for BDD (Behavior Driven Development) using Cypress and Cucumber.

 ## How to run